trishalagoswami/DecisionTree/README.md

 # Decision Tree
-This project aims at developing a decision tree that is built using the DecisionTreeClassifier module from sklearn to predict the classes of 3 plants, namely setosa,versicolor and virginica.
+This project aims at developing a decision tree that is built using the DecisionTreeClassifier module from sklearn to predict the classes of 3 plants, namely setosa,versicolor and virginica, from the iris open source dataset from kaggle.